2026 Genesis GV80 Coupe: MPG, NHTSA & IIHS Safety Ratings

-The 2026 Genesis GV80 Coupe earns a for fuel cost among luxury SUVs.
+The 2026 Genesis GV80 Coupe scores well across safety and reliability, with NHTSA's 5-star rating and IIHS Top Safety Pick+ designation among luxury SUVs.
 NHTSA has no recall campaigns on file for this vehicle.

 - Starting MSRP